We Broke Down Every Second of the 'Rise of Skywalker' Trailer

 Fans have waited over a year for the first footage from the ninth and final entry in the Star Wars Skywalker saga.
 Director J.J.
 Abrams finally dropped the first teaser trailer during Star Wars Celebration on April 12.
 Though the trailer itself revealed little about the plot of the movie, Abrams and the cast, including Daisy Ridley, John Boyega and Oscar Isaac, revealed some tantalizing information during the panel.

 The biggest news is that the movie will be called The Rise of Skywalker, though that title is more cryptic than it initially sounds.
-Abrams said that the three heroes of the newest trilogy — Rey (Ridley), Finn (Boyega) and Poe (Isaac) — would be untied in an adventure for the first time.
+Abrams said that the three heroes of the newest trilogy — Rey (Ridley), Finn (Boyega) and Poe (Isaac) — would be united in an adventure for the first time.
 He also said that they would face “the greatest evil.”
 The trailer went on to reveal who, exactly, that evil presence would be, shocking fans in the process.

 Here are the major takeaways followed by a thorough analysis of the Star Wars: Episode IX — The Rise of Skywalker trailer.